January 17th, 2013

 You’ll be rewarded… eventually.

 Bringing this all back to our expertise (and the basis of the Facebook question): What does this have to do with credit?
-It’s tough to fix your credit after a blunder, and it takes creditors a while to start trusting again (which can be seen in this infographic about getting a mortgage after a bankruptcy or foreclosure).
+It’s tough to improve your credit health after a blunder, and it takes creditors a while to start trusting again (which can be seen in this infographic about getting a mortgage after a bankruptcy or foreclosure).
 Just like anything else in life, it’s a process.
 But when you’re committed, you’ll find success.

 Just take a look at Ben’s story of paying down credit card debt, our Broke Gal in NYC blog series or the stories of struggle and success in Community Karma.
 (I especially love the stories from Brandiann and Dana.)